About the National Technical Honor Society

 The criteria for inclusion are

 - Cumulative grade point average of 3.75 or better (between A- and A)

-- Attendance of 95% or higher sans make-up hours
+- Attendance of 95% or higher, not including make-up hours

 - Faculty endorsement from an instructor, program chairperson, or the director of education